-For example, table 4 displays the correlations between different aspects of ACs and cognitive or interview performance.
+For example, Table 4 displays the correlations between different aspects of ACs and cognitive or interview performance.
 This data was assessed on a separate selection day and included a smaller group of candidates who received performance ratings and scores on both the AC and the initial selection day.
 The reason for the gap in the data is that not all candidates had the opportunity to participate in the additional selection day, as the VAC took place closer to the data collection time.
-It is important to highlight that there are no common characteristics or specific traits among the candidates who did not have data from both selection days.
+It is important to highlight that there are no common characteristics or specific traits among those candidates who did not have data from both selection days.

 b.
 Cohen’s q is an unusual effect size measure and should be explained.

-Thanks, we've added clarification about this measure, which is designed to handle a particularly large sample size, as in this research : " In order to analyze the difference between two correlations and estimate the effect size, we used Cohens’ q due to the large sample size.
+Thanks, we've added clarification about this measure, which is designed to handle a particularly large sample size, as in this research : " In order to analyze the difference between two correlations and estimate the effect size, we used Cohen’s q due to the large sample size.
 This involved two steps: first, transforming the r-values to z values using the Fisher procedure to reduce skewness, and then computing the absolute value of the difference between the two z-values."

 c.
 I’m not sure that the comparison of the correlations in Table 3 adds additional insights beyond the measurement invariance analyses.

+Thank you for your valuable feedback.
+We have carefully considered your opinion and have decided to remove the analysis presented in Table 3 from the article to enhance its focus and clarity.

 d.
 I would consider d = .19 as a small difference and .40 as a small to moderate difference (cf. p.
 19 and Table 5).

-Thanks for the reference.
-We debated the interpretation of these values during the writing. we calculated an effect size measurement and used Cohen’s (1988) rule of thumb, defining d = 0.20 as a small effect, d = 0.50 as a medium effect, and d = 0.80 as a large effect.
-We agree that .19 is very close to 0.2.
-We described the value 0.19 as a marginal small effect and 0.4 as a small-medium effect.
+Thanks for the feedback.
+We debated the interpretation of these values during the writing.
+We calculated an effect size measurement and used Cohen’s (1988) rule of thumb, defining d = 0.20 as a small effect, d = 0.50 as a medium effect, and d = 0.80 as a large effect.
+We agree that 0.19 is very close to 0.2.
+We described the value 0.19 as a marginal effect and 0.4 as a small-to-medium effect.

 e.
 I’m not convinced about ceiling effects as a potential reason for nonsignificant differences for the teamwork ratings.
 A mean of about 3.60 with an SD of about .60 on a 1-5 scale makes this suggestion appear unlikely.

-Thanks for this comment, in the current version we have taken down the explanation about the "ceiling effects".
+Thanks for this comment.
+In the current version we have removed the explanation about the "ceiling effects."

 f.
 Conclusions about the assessors’ need to fill in missing information or about communication channels that do not differ (p.
 19) represent overinterpretations in my eyes.